canada-ca/open-source-logiciel-libre/en/contribution.md

 A version control system provides the ability to maintain a full history of changes applied to the codebase so that...

-The preferred approach is to use a [Distributed Version Control System](#distributed-version-control-system) in order to ...
+The preferred approach is to use a [Distributed Version Control System (DVCS)](#distributed-version-control-system) in order to ...

 #### Distributed Version Control System

 A distributed version control system provides the flexibility of multiple collaborators and teams working ...

-Examples of dcvs include, but are not limited to:
+Examples of DVCS include, but are not limited to Git & Mercurial.

-* Git
-* Mercurial
-* Etc.

 #### Centralized Version Control System